Training takes place each Tuesday and Thursday with sessions at 10am and 6:30pm on both days at Down Grange Sports Ground.

 All sessions are supervised by our team of coaches and are for runners of all standards, not just the elite!

 Experienced Club members will ensure that newcomers are warmly welcomed.

-The Club organises a Handicap series, usually held on the first Thursday of each month around a marked route of approx 4.8 miles.
+The timing of these events are now more ad hoc, including some Sunday mornings.
 This event creates a great sense of friendly rivalry within the Club; it is also very useful for monitoring how the summer training is progressing.

 A large number of Road Runners also compete further afield, with many global marathons among the races our members are proud to show off their medals from!
 The London Marathon is an obvious target for many members and our training groups organise informal training runs throughout the Winter with a view to preparing for this (and other) Spring marathons.